Octorad: Veterans Stadium

-While the octorad technically differed from the cookie-cutter stadiums of the 1960s and 1970s, retrospectives have deemed it ugly and uninspiring.
-It was equated to a "concrete donut" like the cookie cutters,.
-The News Tribune quipped in 1999 that Veterans Stadium's best characteristic was being the "first, only octorad shaped stadium" before asking, "Does octorad mean bland and ugly?"
+While differing from stadium trends of the 1960s and 1970s, retrospectives deem it ugly and uninspiring.
+Initially regarded as a break from cookie-cutter stadiums, Veterans Stadium has since been called a "concrete donut" not unlike the cookie cutters.
+The News Tribune quipped in 1999 that its best characteristic was being the "first, only octorad shaped stadium" before asking, "Does octorad mean bland and ugly?"
 During the stadium's final year, Jeff Merron of ESPN.com maligned the architecture as unimaginative; he remarked that the final fan to leave should treat it like a bowl of cereal by filling it with Rice Krispies and milk, then watch as the Rice Krispies' "popped" and blew up the building.

 Although the octorad sought to be suitable for baseball and football, the design encountered issues that made it difficult to watch from some areas.
 Veterans Stadium's sight lines were considered "marginally better" for football than baseball, though they were too low for the first rows such that fans had to crane their necks to watch.
 The Eagles were also concerned the seats were too far away from the playing field for football games.
 Stubbins commented in 1996 that it was "impossible to put two incompatible sports in the same stadium and have it be perfect for each of them.
 What I tried to do was make a stadium that would be pretty good for baseball and pretty good for football.
 And I think that's what it is.
 But I'm not surprised they're not happy with pretty good."

 By the 1990s, both teams were dissatisfied with Veterans Stadium and wished to move to sport-specific venues.
 The Eagles moved to Lincoln Financial Field in 2003 while the Phillies switched to Citizens Bank Park the following year.
 Veterans Stadium was imploded in March 2004.